 Exercise toolkit materials include:

-To register and obtain immediate access to the K-12 School Hazardous Material Tabletop Exercise (TTX) Toolkit, you will be prompted to provide: your name, your agency/business, e-mail address and location.
+To register and obtain immediate access to the K-12 School Hazardous Material Tabletop Exercise (TTX) Toolkit, you will be prompted to provide: your name, your organization, e-mail address and location.
 This information allows Ohio EMA to see who is accessing the toolkit, as well as where the material is being used.
-All of the materials in the toolkit to plan and facilitate a business continuity scenario tabletop exercise are available to download, free.
+All of the materials in the toolkit to plan and facilitate a Hazardous Materials scenario tabletop exercise are available to download, free.